-31) Which of the following is another name for a revenue model?
+25) Which of the following is another name for a revenue model?

 A) business model

 B) business strategy

 C) financial model

 D) financial statements

 Answer: C

-Difficulty: Easy
+Diff: Easy

 AACSB: Application of knowledge

 LO: 2.1: Identify the key components of e-commerce business models.

-32) All of the following use a social network marketing strategy except:
+26) All of the following use a social network marketing strategy except:

-A) Twitter

 A) Twitter.

 B) YouTube.

 C) Pinterest.

 D) Amazon.

 Answer: D

-Difficulty: Easy
+Diff: Easy

 AACSB: Application of knowledge

+LO: 2.1: Identify the key components of e-commerce business models.

-33) The use by a company of its competitive advantage to achieve more advantage in surrounding markets is known as .
+27) The use of a company's competitive advantage to penetrate surrounding markets is known as